lisencn11/lisencn11.github.io/_posts/2016-07-25-Leetcode-166-summary.md

 # 题目

-**输入**两个整型，一个除数，一个被除数。

-**输出**除法结果。

-除法结果有可能是整数，有可能是有限小数，也有可能是无限循环小数，但不可能是无限不循环小数。
+Given two integers representing the numerator and denominator of a fraction, return the fraction in string format.

+If the fractional part is repeating, enclose the repeating part in parentheses.

 For example,

 Given numerator = 1, denominator = 2, return "0.5".
 Given numerator = 2, denominator = 1, return "2".
 Given numerator = 2, denominator = 3, return "0.(6)".

 Hint:

-No scary math, just apply elementary math knowledge.
+1. No scary math, just apply elementary math knowledge.
 Still remember how to perform a long division?
-Try a long division on 4/9, the repeating part is obvious.
+2. Try a long division on 4/9, the repeating part is obvious.
 Now try 4/333.
 Do you see a pattern?
-Be wary of edge cases!
+3. Be wary of edge cases!
 List out as many test cases as you can think of and test your code thoroughly.

 # 我的算法